How to place images in letters with Photoshop

 Selecting the second shape layer.

-Go up to the File menu and choose Place Embedded:
+Go to File > Place Embedded.

 Choosing the Place Embedded command in Photoshop.

-Then select your next image and click Place:
+Select your next image and click Place.

 Selecting the image to place into the second letter.